Sunday, September 28, 2025

 We recently developed software that uses the CDISC Library and its API to query the CDISC "Dataset specializations".

+Essentially, these describe combinations of variables and their properties that belong together for individual cases.
 For example, in SC (Subject Characteristics) , when SCTESTCD=MARISTAT (Marital Status), it is expected that the value of SCSTRESC (Standardized result) is one of:

-[ANNULLED, DIVORCED, DOMESTIC PARTNER, INTERLOCUTORY, LEGALLY SEPARATED, MARRIED,
+[ANNULLED, DIVORCED, DOMESTIC PARTNER, INTERLOCUTORY, LEGALLY SEPARATED, MARRIED, NEVER MARRIED, POLYGAMOUS, SEPARATED, 'WIDOWED],

 which can be translated into a CORE check: